stwalsh4118/clio/docs/delivery/6/prd.md

 3. **Prompt Customization**: Should users be able to customize prompt templates?
 4. **Workspace Updates**: What happens if user runs analyze again for same time period?
 Overwrite or create new?
 5. **Size Limits**: Should we limit workspace size or warn if very large?
-6. **Symlinks vs Copies**: Should we copy markdown files or use symlinks to save space?
+6. **Markdown Format**: What format should generated markdown files use?
+Match original PRD format or simplified?
+7. **Generation Performance**: How should we handle generating markdown for very large sessions (thousands of messages)?

 ## Related Tasks